DragonBlame/tpf-dragons-edition/WABBAJACK.md

 If you want to learn more about the ENB we are using, drop [here](DOCUMENTATION.md#enb).

+> If the ENB isn't for you and you want to change it, disable _Silent Horizons ENB Addon - Solar Cleaner_ in the _Exteriors_ section of the add-on (by clicking on a rectangle with a check-mark right next to the name of the mod on the left side of MO2).

-If you want to learn more about what the add-on offers, check [Gameplay Guide](DOCUMENTATION.md#gameplay-guide).
+If you want to learn more about what the add-on offers and what actually many of the mods do, check [Gameplay Guide](DOCUMENTATION.md#gameplay-guide).

 If you would like to make any recommendations after looking into what the add-on has to offer or to give me an advice, please use Posts feature on Nexus or use _#tpf-addons-feedback_.
 Suggestions on how to improve the documentation are also welcome on GitHub.